off-by-some/contrakit/README.md

 - **Neural Networks**: Error floors appear at $1 - 2^{-K(P)}$ regardless of training data or architecture

-## Where This Applies

-The measure appears wherever you have multiple valid ways to interpret the same data, and those interpretations resist collapsing into a single story.
-A quantum measurement shows different outcomes depending on which observable you measure.
-A neural network faces training examples that demand opposite answers for the same input.
-Byzantine nodes report conflicting histories of the same events.
-Statistical datasets reverse their trends when you aggregate versus stratify.
-The common thread: legitimate perspectives that cannot be unified without additional context:

-- **Quantum systems** demonstrate this cleanly.
-Bell inequalities test correlations between separated particles.
-Classical physics constrains correlation strength to $S \leq 2$.
-Quantum mechanics achieves $S = 2\sqrt{2} \approx 2.828$ through entanglement.
-That violation costs exactly 0.012 bits per measurement if you insist on maintaining a classical explanation.

-  The KCBS scenario reveals measurement contextuality through incompatible observables arranged in a pentagon.
-Classical physics says their expectation values sum to at most 2.
-Quantum mechanics achieves $\sqrt{5} \approx 2.236$, costing 0.013 bits per measurement—nearly identical to Bell violations despite arising from single-system contextuality rather than two-particle correlations.

-  The Mermin-Peres magic square pushes this further: quantum measurements satisfy parity constraints that classical logic declares unsatisfiable.
-The quantum solution achieves $W = 6$ versus the classical maximum $W = 4$, costing 0.132 bits—roughly ten times higher.
-Algebraic constraints resist reconciliation more than probabilistic ones.

-- **Neural networks** encounter the same impossibility when tasks demand incompatible behaviors across contexts.
-Answer A in one situation, answer B in another, using identical input features—no single function satisfies both requirements simultaneously.

-  We trained networks on tasks with $K(P)$ ranging from 0 to 1.16 bits across 100 experimental configurations.
-The theoretical minimum error of $1 - 2^{-K(P)}$ held in every case.
-Training composition affected how far above the minimum you landed but couldn't break through it.

-  Standard softmax architectures make this worse by forcing probability distributions that sum to 1.0, leaving no way to express "none of these options apply."
-We quantified architectural capacity to express uncertainty as witness capacity $r$.
-When $r < K$, error rates stayed near 100% regardless of training effort.
-When $r \geq K$, error dropped sharply to near 0%.
-The transition happens right at $r = K$—showing that $K$ measures required capacity, not task difficulty.

-- **Byzantine consensus** protocols face similar tension.
-Traditional approaches verify everything uniformly, treating all nodes with equal suspicion to guarantee safety.
-That works but wastes resources checking honest nodes unnecessarily.

-  We measure actual disagreement patterns using $K(P)$ and allocate verification using witness vectors $\lambda^*$.
-Nodes with higher witness mass receive more scrutiny.
-This maintains safety guarantees while reducing overhead on honest participants.

-- **Statistical paradoxes** reveal the same structure.
-Simpson's paradox reverses relationships when you aggregate across contexts—a treatment effective in every subgroup becomes ineffective overall.
-The reversal occurs when aggregation hides relevant structure.

-  Computing $K(P)$ with the stratifying variable hidden shows positive contradiction between stratified and aggregated views.
-Adding the variable as an explicit observable eliminates the impossibility—$K(P)$ drops to zero and the paradox resolves.
-This demonstrates that contradictions often arise from missing context rather than mathematical paradox.

 ## The Operational Costs